Open Data Hub logo

 1. From the Open Data Hub dashboard, click Data Science Projects.

-The Data science projects page opens.
+The Data Science Projects page opens.

 2. Click the name of the project from which you want to delete the model server.